symfony-cmf/symfony-cmf-docs/bundles/seo/error_pages.rst

 Using the Exception Controller
 ------------------------------

-To use the exception controller provided by this bundle, configure the twig
+When you want to add suggestions to the error pages, register the ``SuggestionProviderController`` provided by this bundle as the exception
-bundle:
+controller:

 .. configuration-block::